gaphor/gaphor.github.io/_posts/2024-07-21-gtk-upgrade-in-python.md

 CI builds were run for both toolkit versions.

-The "keep the shop open" approach allowed us to implement new features and fix bugs, while simultaniously working on the GTK 4 upgrade.
+The "keep the shop open" approach allowed us to implement new features and fix bugs, while simultaneously working on the GTK 4 upgrade.
 For a long time, we could only run unit tests with GTK 4.
 Only when enough code was upgraded, we could start Gaphor and do some interactive testing.

-Side effect of this upgrade was that it allowed to rewrite some code in a more library independent way, which should make future upgrades simpler.
+Side effect of this upgrade was that it allowed us to rewrite some code in a more library independent way, which should make future upgrades simpler.

-At some point everything worked and we've done GTK 4 based releases on all platforms.
+At some point everything worked, and we've done GTK 4 based releases on all platforms.
 Only then we removed all version checks and changed the code to use the new version.

 This approach is not specific to Python, and may even be applicable to some compiled languages.
 I hope this post shows you that your GTK 4 upgrade doesn't have to